 4) Including taxes

 You can include taxes like VAT or TVA, for example, the total command is 20$ and VAT is 2$ from the command.
-If you include taxes your customer will receive 20 points, if taxes will be not included he will receive 18$.
+If you include taxes your customer will receive 20 points, if taxes are not included he will receive 18$.

 5) Including shipping costs